 - In Cuzco, I found myself wearing a sweater and scarf but wearing a summer dress in Agua Calientes, for example.
 Of course, comfortable walking shoes and hiking shoes for Machu Picchu.

 - Bug spray, sunblock, sunglasses, and a basic first aid kit with over-the-counter meds.
 Cities here can be loud, so be sure to grab some earplugs for sleeping.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Where to Stay in Peru

-Lima: (Miraflores is the best area of Lima to stay in) I would recommend the Hotel Antigua Miraflores, it’s a classic South American style hotel, cozy and in a good location.
+- Lima: Miraflores is the best area of Lima to stay and I recommend the Hotel Antigua Miraflores.
+It’s a classic South American-style hotel, cozy and in a good location.

-Cuzco: Taypikala Hotel Cusco, this hotel is a nice spot to be in only about a 10-minute walk from Plaza de Armas so you get some quiet at night but can easily explore and access restaurants and town center by foot.
+- Cusco: Taypikala Hotel Cusco, this hotel is a nice spot to be in, only about a 10-minute walk from Plaza de Armas so you get some quiet at night but can easily explore and access restaurants and the town center on foot.

-Agua Calientes: This is “Machu Picchu Town” this is a cute town with no cars – although very hilly so be prepared to do a lot of walking on steep slopes.
+- Agua Calientes: This is “Machu Picchu Town” – although very hilly, so be prepared to do a lot of walking on steep slopes.
 A great option here is Taypikala Boutique Machu Picchu